 3. Show off your skillsWays to do this include;

-Changing the format of your resume Traditional resume formats emphasize your previous job experience (or lack of).
-Think about rearranging your resume to emphasize your skills, education or training instead.
+Changing the format of your CVTraditional CV formats emphasise your previous job experience (or lack of).
+Think about rearranging your CV to emphasise your skills, education or training instead.
 That way, the areas you are strong in will be the first thing an employer sees, instead of a sparse experience section.
-This is known as a skills-based resume.
+This is known as a skills-based CV.
 Don't just list skills, though.
 You should also offer evidence that you have them.
-Check out more resume writing tips over on our blog.
+Check out more CV writing tips over on our blog.

 - Why are you the right person for the job?

 - What knowledge/skills do you have that can be used in the job?

 - What experience from other areas can you transfer into this job?

 Personal social networksAside from the obvious necessity for being careful about what you post publicly, it's also worth mentioning on your personal networks that you are looking to work in a certain field or industry.
 You never know who might have a connection that could help you out.
 Click here for more details about building an online presence employers will love.